keboola/connection-docs/components/extractors/database/index.md

 * TOC
 {:toc}

-Extractors import data from external sources and integrate it to the Keboola Connection (KBC) environment.
+Extractors import data from external sources and integrate it to the Keboola Connection environment.

 There are a number of extractors for [**SQL databases**](/components/extractors/database/sqldb/):